Thank you for joining us at Feedback+Atlanta!

 Meet the 2023 Summit Advisory Committee

 Each year since we shifted our Summits from being DC-based to hosting them in cities worldwide, we have assembled a committee to advise the Feedback Labs team on planning a world-class event.
 Advisors have deep roots in their city and ensure that the Summit reflects the voices of each Feedback+ location.
 Advisory Committee members are leaders in their fields, civically engaged, but most importantly, care about listening to the folks they aim to serve and want the opportunity to influence the nonprofit and philanthropy sectors in Atlanta and greater Georgia.

 Second Helpings Atlanta

 Executive Director, Second Helpings Atlanta

-As the Executive Director of Second Helping Atlanta, a food rescue and hunger relief organization, Andrea leads a small but mighty team of dedicated professionals in changing the landscape of hunger in our community, and at the same time, reducing food waste.
+As the Executive Director of Second Helpings Atlanta, a food rescue and hunger relief organization, Andrea leads a small but mighty team of dedicated professionals in changing the landscape of hunger in our community, and at the same time, reducing food waste.
 Andrea is the Immediate Past Chair of the Jewish Women’s Fund of Atlanta, a collective of women who create opportunities for social change both locally and internationally for Jewish women and girls, and previous served as Chief Development Officer at Meals on Wheels Atlanta and Director of Development for the Southeast Region of the ANti-Defamation League, among other roles.